Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Related Work

 \section{Related Work}

-A version of Bayesian Exploration without strategic interactions between agents (i.e., with a single agent in each round) was introduced by~\citet{Kremer-JPE14}.
-They focused on the special case of two actions, and provided an optimal policy for deterministic utilities, and a preliminary result for stochastic utilities. \citet{ICexploration-ec15} obtained optimal regret for stochastic utilities and a constant number of actions, as well as a reduction from an arbitrary non-BIC policy to a BIC one. \citet{Bahar-15} enrich the model to allow agents to observe their ``friends" in a social network (but restrict to deterministic utilities and two actions). \citet{Frazier-ec14} and \citet{Che-13} study related, but technically different problems: in the former, the principal can pay the agents, and the latter consider continuous information flow and a continuum of agents (and restrict to two actions and binary rewards).
+The study of ``incentivizing exploration" was initiated by~\citet{Kremer-JPE14} and \cite{Che-13}.
+Most relevantly to this paper, \citet{Kremer-JPE14} , introduce a version of Bayesian Exploration with only two actions and without strategic interactions between agents, \ie with a single agent in each round.
+They provide an optimal policy for deterministic utilities, and a preliminary result for stochastic utilities. \citet{ICexploration-ec15-conf,ICexploration-ec15} obtain optimal regret rate for stochastic utilities, as well as a reduction from an arbitrary non-BIC policy to a BIC one. \citet{Bimpikis-exploration-ms17} consider time-discounted utilities.
+They achieve ``first-best" utility if the expected utility for one of the actions is known.
+For the general case, they design an optimal but computationally inefficient mechanism, and propose a computationally efficient heuristic. \citet{Bahar-ec16} enrich the model to allow agents to observe recommendations of their ``friends" in a known social network (but restrict to deterministic utilities and a small number of high-degree nodes). \citet{Frazier-ec14} and \citet{Che-13} study related, but technically different problems, where, resp., the principal can pay the agents and one has continuous information flow and a continuum of agents.
+While the core challenges in incentivizing exploration arise even with two actions, \citet{ICexploration-ec15-conf,ICexploration-ec15} and \citet{Frazier-ec14} extend their results to multiple actions.

-Bayesian Exploration is closely related to three prominent subareas of theoretical economics and machine learning: multi-armed bandits, design of information structures, and strategic learning in games.
-We briefly survey these connections below.

-Multi-armed bandits \citep{Bubeck-survey12,Gittins-book11} is a well-studied model for exploration-exploitation tradeoff.
-Absent the BIC constraint (and assuming the agents always follow the recommendations) Bayesian Exploration reduces to the multi-armed bandit problem with stochastic rewards \citep{bandits-ucb1}, with action set $\cA$ and rewards equal to the principal's utility.
+\asmargincomment{rewrote next two paragraphs} Absent strategic issues, Bayesian Exploration reduces to \emph{multi-armed bandits}, a fundamental and well-studied model for exploration-exploitation tradeoff.
+A huge literature on bandits has been summarized in several books \citep{Bubeck-survey12,Gittins-book11,slivkins-MABbook,LS19bandit-book}.
+More specifically, if the algorithm is not constrained to be BIC and the agents always follow the recommendations, then Bayesian Exloration reduces to multi-armed bandits with stochastic rewards, where action set is $\cA$ and rewards are equal to the principal's utility.
+This is a well-understood problem, with optimal regret-minimizing algorithms and matching lower bounds \citep{Lai-Robbins-85,bandits-ucb1,bandits-exp3}.

-The recommendation game (a single round of Bayesian Exploration) is a version of the Bayesian Persuasion game \citep{Kamenica-aer11} with multiple agents, where the signal observed by the principal is distinct from, but correlated with, the unknown ``state".
-Our analysis of this game contributes to the line of work on Bayesian Persuasion and, more generally, on the design of information structures, see \citep{BergemannMorris-infoDesign16,Taneva-infoDesign16} for background and references, and \citet{Dughmi-stoc15} for a more algorithmic perspective.
-Our notion of BIC constitutes (an appropriate version of) Bayes Correlated Equilibrium \citep{BS13}.